deniswerth/CosmoFlow/README.md

 # The Cosmological Flow

 This repository contains details on CosmoFlow, a numerical tool to automatically compute inflationary correlators.
-More details on the method can be found in the paper:
+More details on the method and applications can be found in the paper:

 [![ArXiv](https://img.shields.io/badge/arXiv-2210...-yellowgreen.svg)](https://google.com)